JL

 SC

-Assistant Principal - Sarah Courtemanche-O'Brien, M.Ed.
+Assistant Principal - Sarah Courtemanche-O'Brien

 Mrs. Courtemanche-O'Brien is excited to join the Smithfield community as one of the two assistant principals .
 Sarah most recently served as the Chief Officer of Teaching and Learning for the Pawtucket School Department focused on Systems Improvement and Accountability Infrastructure.
 Sarah is currently enrolled in the Harvard Kennedy School for Public Policy.